 A church on Chicago's south side, St. Jerome's, would have a fest on August 15th that we would attend every once in a while.
 Growing up, I always thought it was strange that there would be a fest in the middle of the week, never realizing that there was a reason behind the actual date itself.
 Little did I know that this fest, this church, would be just the beginning of understanding the love behind a long, complicated last name.

 St. Jerome's is where I found out more about my family history.
-My family history gave me a feeling of finding out more about myself, my inner heart, and a crazy connection to generations that I never thought much about.
+My family history gave me a feeling of discovering more about myself, my inner heart, and a crazy connection to generations I never thought much about.
 Chicago was once known as the "Second Croatian Capital."
 The Southside of Chicago is where Croatians would come for a second chance at life, a place to start over for the 'American Dream.'

 The family surname Pripuzic had a chance in spelling due to error before coming to the United States in 1913, where they arrived as Pripusic.
 Matyo came over with her two sons, Jakob, 20 of his arrival, and Jozo, 23.
-Jake and Joseph Americanised their names not long after their boat arrived and throughout time would be the ones that would end up transforming the last one once again to Pripusich.
+Jake and Joseph Americanised their names not long after their boat arrived and, throughout time, would be the ones that would end up transforming the last one once again to Pripusich.

 Joseph arrived in the United States in 1913 with $10 in his possession.
 Somehow finding his way to Chicago, he met Catherine Pernicky, and they married on April 14th, 1918.
 Below is a picture that starts the connection with St. Jerome's parish.
-I knew my great-grandfather was a part of the parish, and I knew my grandfather was as well, but being a part of something and actually, a PART of something are two different things.
+I knew my great-grandfather was a part of the parish, and my grandfather was as well, but being a part of something and a PART of something are two different things.

 Growing up, I knew I wanted to teach; I wanted to help others; I wanted others to feel as if they could conquer the world.